hexian000/kcptun-libev/README.md

 ### Obfuscation

-The obfuscator is a tool to fool eavesdroppers.
+The obfuscator is an optional tool to fool eavesdroppers.
 This feature is only available on Linux.

 In config file: